mulefish/SDET_tool_chrome_plugin/README.md

 Step 0: copy this code
 Step 1: Use Chrome
 Step 2: hamburger-menu -> more tools -> Extensions -> Load unpacked
-Step 3: navigate to where you copied the code ( i.e., the directory contenting the code )
+Step 3: navigate to where you copied the code ( i.e., get the directory "SDET_tool_chrome_plugin" )
 Step 4: update
 Step 5: point browser to some web page -> extensions icon in chrome -> 'bear'